merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 E_coli-K12-MG1655-half .......................: NOT CPR (Confidence: 97%, Size: 2,239,920, Completion: 30%)
 {% endhighlight %}

-Although the genome is only 30% complete, the classifier is 97% confident that it is not a CPR genome.
+Although the genome is now only 30% complete, the classifier says it is not a CPR genome with 97% confidence.

 Good job, classifier.
 You may have just proven yourself to be not an absolute joke.
 For now.

 ### A published CPR genome

 How about a known CPR genome?
 For this, I decided to use one of the genomes ([this one](https://www.ncbi.nlm.nih.gov/nuccore/LMZU00000000.1), to be specific) [Daan Speth](https://twitter.com/daanspeth) and his colleagues released from a wastewater treatment system in their [recent publication](http://www.nature.com/ncomms/2016/160331/ncomms11172/full/ncomms11172.html).
 Their genomes were not used in Brown et al.'s study, therefore I did not use them to train the classifier.
-Another group with another set of genomes: perfect test case:
+Another group with another set of genomes; the best test case:

 {% highlight bash %}
 wget http://www.ncbi.nlm.nih.gov/Traces/wgs/?download=LMZU01.1.fsa_nt.gz -O LMZU01.1.fsa_nt.gz